 In the summer of 2010-2011 Western Australia experienced an unprecedented heatwave — but not on land.
 Between December 2010 and April 2011, sea temperatures off the WA coast reached 3C above average, and for two weeks peaked at 5C above average — 28C compared to the normal 23C.

 We’re still learning about this extraordinary event.
-Our recent research published in Journal of Ecology and Global Change Biology and Global Change Biology shows that the heatwave had a significant, possibly permanent, impact on the seagrass beds of Shark Bay — an internationally recognised World Heritage Area.
+Our recent research published in [Journal of Ecology and Global Change Biology](Journal of Ecology and Global Change Biology shows that the heatwave had a significant, possibly permanent, impact on the seagrass beds of Shark Bay — an internationally recognised World Heritage Area.

 With climate change forecast to increase the frequency of extreme weather events, this is a sign of things to come.